Search

 • Two enrollments in an underload

-Seniors needing only 3 courses to graduate may request an underload for their last.
-Seniors who anticipate that they will need fewer than 3 courses to graduate must apply before the first day of classes in the last term for part-time degree status (11 or fewer credits, exclusive of PE), which is not affected by or a part of the underload enrollment policy described here.
+Seniors needing only 3 courses to graduate may request an underload for their last term.
+Seniors who anticipate that they will need fewer than 3 courses to graduate must apply before the first day of classes in the last term for part-time degree status (11 or fewer credits, exclusive of PE), which is not affected by, or a part of, the underload enrollment policy described here.

 Withdrawal to an Underload

-During the term, upon recommendation from the academic advisor, the Dean of Undergraduate Studies may permit a student “for compelling reasons” to withdraw from a normal course load to an underload.
+During the term, upon recommendation from the academic advisor, the Registrar and Dean of Academic Services or delegate may permit a student “for compelling reasons” to withdraw from a normal course load to an underload.
 Such a withdrawal to an underload is possible only prior to the final four weeks of classes for 14-week long courses and the final two weeks of classes for 7-week long courses.
 Students are permitted to withdraw to an underload only once in their academic career.
-The only exception to this policy is when a student is granted special permission to withdraw from a course to an underload for medical reasons (See Medical Withdrawal from a Course)
+The only exception to this policy is when a student is granted special permission to withdraw from a course to an underload for medical reasons (see Medical Withdrawal from a Course).

 Withdrawal from a course in the summer is not subject to the underload policy.